Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems

-However, notice that $\L$ and $\L'$ may differ in general.
+\begin{remark} Notice that $\L$ and $\L'$ in Lemma \ref{L:max} may differ in general.
 For example, assume that the left actions of the fibres of $X$ are by compact operators.
 Then any $2^d$-tuple of $X$ is automatically relative.
 Let $\L_\mt$ be a non-zero ideal and set $\L_F=\{0\}$ for all $\mt\neq F\subseteq[d]$.
 Then $\L \neq \L'$, as claimed. \end{remark}

 To remedy this issue, we will instead look for the largest relative $2^d$-tuple inducing a fixed gauge-invariant ideal of $\N\T_X$.